mohammadbashiri/non-invasive-deep-brain-stimulation/README.md

 ## Running the codes

-To familiarize with, and run, the codes you need to do the following steps:
+To familiarize with, and run, the codes do the following steps:

 * Clone the repo
 * Install the dependencies